 Diastasis rectus abdominis (DRA) is a condition where the rectus abdominis muscle (aka the “6 pack ab muscle”) separates down the middle.
 Most often this separation occurs during pregnancy, but it can also occur with significant weight gain or increased muscle tone in the abdomen.

-The effects of DRA are most commonly noticed postpartum.
+Women most commonly notice the effects of DRA postpartum.
 You might notice a “dome” effect when attempting to sit up from lying flat on your back, but not always.
-Pain is not always associated with this condition.
+Some women experience pain in the core or low back.
+However, pain is not always associated with this condition.
 If you aren’t sure if you have a DRA, read this on how to perform a self-test.

 There are many different choices when it comes to braces and binders for women to wear postpartum.
 Some people claim that a binder will close the abdominal separation and heal a diastasis recti.
 We get asked this question all the time at the office: Which binder is the best?